General Loss Functions Lead to (Approximate) Interpolation in High Dimensions: Approximate Equivalences for Binary Classification

-\begin{proposition} Under Assumptions~\ref{asm:b_loss_assump} and \ref{asm:b_lin_sep}, the following statements hold: \begin{enumerate} \item If $\y$ is an exact eigenvector of $\XX$, the implicit bias $\barw$ is parallel to the MNI $\wmni$, i.e. $\normalize[2]{\barw} = \normalize[2]{\wmni}$. \item If Assumption~\ref{asm:b_loss_assump}, part~\ref{cond:b_g_cond} holds specifically for the identity function $g(d) = d$, the implicit bias $\barw$ is parallel to the MNI $\wmni$, i.e. $\normalize[2]{\barw} = \normalize[2]{\wmni}$ iff \end{enumerate} \end{proposition} The full proof of Proposition~\ref{thm:b_eqv_thm} is provided in Appendix~\ref{sec:beqvthmproof} and works directly with the KKT conditions of the relaxed convex program~\eqref{eq:b_imp_bias_relax_eq}.
+The full proof of Proposition~\ref{thm:b_eqv_thm} is provided in Appendix~\ref{sec:beqvthmproof} and works directly with the KKT conditions of the auxiliary convex program~\eqref{eq:b_imp_bias_relax_eq}.
 We make a few remarks here about this proposition.
 First, note that Part 2 of Proposition~\ref{thm:b_eqv_thm} recovers the sufficient and necessary condition for the equivalence between the SVM and the MNI, i.e. \emph{support-vector-proliferation} (SVP) originally studied in~\cite{muthukumar2021classification,hsu2021proliferation}.
-This makes sense as the class of loss functions for which Assumption~\ref{asm:b_loss_assump}, part~\ref{cond:b_g_cond} holds specifically for the identity function $g(d) = d$ corresponds to the class of \emph{exponentially-tailed losses}, which are well-known to generate implicit bias that is parallel to the SVM~\citep{soudry2018implicit}.
+This makes sense, as the class of loss functions that admits the identity function $g(d) = d$ corresponds to the class of \emph{exponentially-tailed losses}, which are well-known to generate implicit bias that is parallel to the SVM~\citep{soudry2018implicit}.
 Next, note that the condition for general losses in Part 1 (that $\y$ is an exact eigenvector of $\XX$) is significantly stronger than the condition in Part 2 --- while $\y$ being an exact eigenvector of $\XX$ implies Eq.~\eqref{eq:svmequivalence}, the reverse implication does not hold.
 We show in Proposition~\ref{prop:converseexact} in Section~\ref{sec:converse} that the exact-eigenvector condition is in fact necessary for any loss function that does not admit the identity function $g(d) = d$.
 Finally, we informally remark on some sufficient conditions under which the exact-eigenvector condition would hold.
-One easily verifiable case is when the Gram matrix is an exact multiple of the identity, as stated below. \begin{corollary} If $\XX = \alpha \I$ for some $\alpha > 0$, then we have $\barbq\propto \one$ and $\barw \propto \wmni$ for any loss satisfying Assumption~\ref{asm:b_loss_assump}. \end{corollary} Corollary~\ref{cor:identityexact} describes a scenario that will not arise in practice, as in general the Gram matrix $\X$ will be random. \cite{muthukumar2020harmless} showed that the scenario $\XX = \alpha \I$ can, however, arise with data that is \emph{uniformly spaced} in conjunction with certain feature families.
-Uniformly-spaced data models also appear in some pedagogical analyses of nonparametric statistics, as they often provide a simpler analysis as compared to random data~\citep{nemirovski2000topics,tsybakov2004introduction}.
+One easily verifiable case is when the Gram matrix is an exact multiple of the identity, as stated below. \begin{corollary} If $\XX = \alpha \I$ for some $\alpha > 0$, then we have $\barbq\propto \one$ and $\barw \propto \wmni$ for any loss satisfying Assumption~\ref{asm:b_loss_assump}. \end{corollary}